Nicholas Ochs

-Nicholas Ochs (born 1985 or 1986), sometimes Nick Ochs, is a former U.S. Marine, a 2020 Republican Hawaii House of Representatives candidate, and the founder of the Proud Boys' Hawaii chapter.
+Nicholas Ochs (born 1985 or 1986), sometimes Nick Ochs, is a former U.S. Marine, a 2020 Republican Hawaii House of Representatives candidate, a convicted felon, and the founder of the Proud Boys' Hawaii chapter.

 After taking part in January 6 United States Capitol attack, he pleaded guilty to obstructing a federal proceeding and was sentenced to four years in prison.
+He was pardoned on January 20, 2025, by Donald Trump.

 Education

 Ochs attended the University of Hawaiʻi.

 Career

 Ochs has worked as a U.S. Marine, based in Hawaii.

 Politics

-In November 2020, Ochs ran as a Republican candidate to represent the Waikiki neighbourhood in the Hawaii House of Representatives.
-He won the primary but badly lost the general election to Democratic candidate Adrian Tam.
+In November 2020, Ochs ran as a Republican candidate to represent the Waikiki neighborhood in the Hawaii House of Representatives.
+He won the primary but lost the general election to Democratic candidate Adrian Tam.
 During the election, Ochs's campaign page was removed from Facebook for breaching the company's terms of service.
 Ochs won 29.7% of the vote, Tam won 63%.
 Ochs's campaign was endorsed by Roger Stone.